CMSgov/ab2d-website/_pages/claims-data-details.md

   </table>
 </div>

 The dates used in this example are just random dates.
-Organizations cannot pull data before the date they legally attested for the data and cannot pull data before January 1, 2020.
+Organizations cannot pull data before February 13, 2020 or their date of attestation (whichever is later).

 ### Updated claims scenario - export details

 #### Export 1 12/31/2019 - 01/31/2020

-On January 31, 2020 XYZ runs its first export.
+On January 31, 2020, organization XYZ runs its first export.
 The export uses a _since parameter date of December 31, 2019.
 The _since date tells AB2D to report all claims information received between December 31, 2019 and January 31, 2020.

 The export pulls a claim version with Claim Group ID 99995.
 At this time, the only version of the claim available to AB2D is 12987987.
-This version (corresponding to claim Update #1) is the latest claim version available and is marked active.
+This version (claim update 1) is the latest claim version available as it is marked active.

 <div class="overflow-x-auto">
   <table class="usa-table usa-table--stacked usa-table--borderless">